Home >> Ultimate Guides for Consumers >> If American Airlines changes your schedule, here’s how to get a refund

 Many airlines adopted new guidelines for the length of time of a delay before a customer can qualify for a refund.
 American Airlines is one of those carriers.
 Here’s what you need to know about schedule changes for your next American Airlines flight..

-• Four hours is the magic number: American Airlines now identifies a four-hour schedule change as the magic number.
-If the airline changes your itinerary in a way that increases your travel time by four or more hours, American Airlines will approve your refund if you choose to cancel.
+• Three hours is the magic number (Update): Since this article was initially published the U.S. Department of Transportation issued new guidelines forcing American Airlines to change its policy.
+As of October 2024, American Airlines now identifies a three-hour schedule change as the magic number for domestic flights (A four-hour delay remains the number for international flights).
+If the airline changes your itinerary in a way that increases your travel time by three or more hours domestically for any individual flight, American Airlines will approve your refund if you choose to cancel.
 But…

 • Reject unreasonable changes: A passenger is under no obligation to accept an itinerary change that will require a land transfer which the airline is not providing.
 Regardless of the number of hours a schedule change involves, if it includes unreasonable components (like a connection between two airports miles apart), you can reject the update and request a refund.